ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 But first: complying with the GDPR is important.
 Serious infringements can result in a fine of up to €20 million, or 4% of a firm’s worldwide annual revenue from the preceding financial year, whichever amount is *higher*.

-The GDPR defines personal data (requiring protection as such) as *“any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”*.
-Note that it is not just data that identifies an individual - it is data that is connected to data that identifies an individual.
-For example, a person’s mailing address is personal data; details about a person’s skills or preferences are also personal data if they are linked, or reasonably capable of being linked, to other information identifying that individual.
+The GDPR defines personal data (requiring protection as such) as *“any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”* Note that it is not just data that identifies an individual; it is data that is connected to data that identifies an individual.
+For example, a person’s mailing address is personal data.
+Details about a person’s skills or preferences are also personal data if they are linked, or reasonably capable of being linked, to other information identifying that individual.

 Under the GDPR some personal data are considered more sensitive, and there are greater restrictions on collecting and processing them.
 These include: